brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-08.md

 *That woman is diseased,* his mentor had said.
 It seemed he hadn't left anything to chance.
 That sterile scent made sense now.
-It was a disinfecting spell.
-He turned to Amsel to see her reaching the same conclusion.
+It was a disinfecting spell.[^147-4] He turned to Amsel to see her reaching the same conclusion.
 She looked devastated.

 "What's the matter?" he asked.
 "Something not going to plan?"